 Roger’s own journey has involved working as a patient representative across cancer.
 He had the privilege of working with Professor Sir Mike Richards, the former National Cancer Director, as a member of his Advisory Board for five years.
 Roger has a special interest in research, has been a member of the NCRI Board and chaired the national patient group in research.
 He has also been active with NICE, most recently as the patient expert on the development of Quality Standards for Sarcoma.

-Roger is now mostly involved with Sarcoma Voices, continuing to act as an advocate when necessary.
+Roger continues to act as an advocate when necessary.
 He believes that the more patients can be empowered to speak out, the better we can make the landscape for all sarcoma patients.

 Roger is currently involved with a number of national and international organisations: